 - Mental distress

 - Loss of consortium

 - Loss of enjoyment

 If your family member tragically passed away as a result of a bus accident, you may be eligible to file a claim, and possibly a wrongful death lawsuit, to collect compensation for damages such as funeral and burial costs and the deceased’s lost wages.

 Statute of Limitations in Long Island, New York

 Depending on the lawsuit, different time limitations may apply.
 In New York, a bus accident personal injury case must be filed within three years from the date of the crash.
 Cases against government entities, however, are more complex because they have strict deadlines.

 The statute of limitations for cases against government entities is 6 months.
 If you fail to file a claim by this time, you may lose the right to file a lawsuit regarding the accident.
 A Long Island personal injury lawyer can handle your municipal or school bus accident case promptly.

 Contact Morelli Law Firm Today

-Our lawyers are committed to navigating the complex personal injury claim and ensuring that you are compensated fairly.
-Call Morelli Law Firm at (212) 751-9800 for a free case evaluation.
-A Long Island bus accident lawyer can protect your rights.
+At Morelli Law Firm, our bus accident lawyers on Long Island are committed to navigating the complex personal injury claim and ensuring that you are compensated fairly.
+Call for a free case evaluation and we can get started protecting your rights.